An Exactly Solvable Model for a $4+1D$ Beyond-Cohomology Symmetry Protected Topological Phase

 Thus, the prescription for the plaquette term in the primary lattice is to take the tensor product of Pauli $X$'s on the edges of a square, one Pauli $Z$ for each of the two edges that lie inside the square upon projection, and one Pauli $Z$ for the edge on the secondary lattice that penetrates the square.
 In the current specific case of the cubic lattice, a primary plaquette term is a product of $7$ Pauli matrices.
 The prescription for the secondary plaquette term is parallel and likewise gives a product of $7$ Pauli matrices.
 If we shift the secondary cubic lattice back along $(111)$-direction to overlay it with the primary lattice, we recover precisely the Hamiltonian $H_{cubic}$ of Ref.~\citep{BCFV} as drawn in \cref{fig:BCFV-terms}.

 Now we define Hamiltonian terms on an arbitrary closed 3-manifold $M$.
 Our general construction will allows us to choose either a triangulation or cubulation of $M$ as the primary lattice.
-We pick a piecewise linear map $\phi$ from the $2$-skeleton $M^2$ to $\mathbb R^2$, called the {\it projection}, subject to the condition that $\phi$ be injective on every $2$-cell and that any pair of edges in adjacent $2$-cells have transverse images under projection.
-This is an arbitrary choice.
+We pick a piecewise linear map $\phi$ from the $2$-skeleton $M^2$ to $\mathbb R^2$, called the {\it projection}, subject to the condition that $\phi$ be {\em injective} on every $2$-cell and that any intersecting pair of distinct edges $e \in f, e' \in f', e \cap e' \neq \emptyset$ of adjacent $2$-cells $f,f'$ have {\em transverse} (non-tangential) images under projection.
+The projection is an arbitrary choice.
 (In the original Walker-Wang prescription~\cite{WalkerWang}, this is done locally by an oriented branching.)
-The injectivity on every $2$-cell implies that two $2$-cells that meet along an edge will be projected to one of the configurations in \cref{fig:p-p-commutativity}.
+Heuristically speaking, the projection is a drawing of $M^2$ on a piece of paper.
+The injectivity means that the boundary of every $2$-cell must be a closed path without self-intersection, and the transversality means that we must be able to decide whether a dangling edge to a $2$-cell that is not contained in the boundary of the $2$-cell touches the boundary from outside or from inside.
+See \cref{fig:proj-condition}.
+The injectivity on every $2$-cell and the transversality implies that two $2$-cells that meet along an edge will be projected to one of the configurations in \cref{fig:p-p-commutativity}.